-The Finnish Cultural Foundation will take three age groups of eighth-graders to art institutions.
-The aim is to provide young people with an opportunity to experience art, also art to which many would not otherwise have access.
-The application round for the last academic year 2019-2020 was from August 15 to September 9, 2018.
+The aim of the Art Testers Campaign is to provide young people with an opportunity to experience art, also art to which many would not otherwise have access.

 Almost 200 000 Art Testers on the move